Strutt

 -15.4 -8.26 -2.787 -0.831 -0.198 0.1539 0.12248 0.02175

-The ISO 9613-2 method includes an option to calculate the effect of meteorological conditions on the barrier attenuation, and is calculated using:
+The ISO 9613-2 method includes an option to calculate the effect of meteorological conditions on the barrier attenuation, and is calculated as an insertion loss using:

 Where,